Company valuation: Methods to value your business

 1. Book value calculation

-A company's book value is worked out using the assets and liabilities listed on its balance sheet.
+A company's book value uses the assets and liabilities listed on its balance sheet.

 Book value formula